Home Work in Australia Work in Construction in Australia

 In any case, you should know that all construction jobs are open to you.
 Of course, this will depend on your training and previous experience.
 For example, you won’t be able to apply for a job as an electrician if you haven’t had any training in this field – logical!

-Renewing your WHV (Working Holiday Visa)
+Renewing your Working Holiday Visa

-You should know that if you are on a WHV (subclass 417 & 462) and you decide to work in the construction industry, your working days will count towards renewing your visa (2nd and 3rd year).
+You should know that if you are on a WHV (subclasses 417 & 462) and you decide to work in the construction industry, your working days will count towards renewing your visa (2nd and 3rd year).
 However, be careful, as not all construction jobs are eligible for renewal.
 Here is the list of eligible sectors (taken from the immigration website):

 • Residential building construction